-Natural Gebel Elba Reserve is one of the largest and most important protected areas of Egypt, located in the south-eastern corner in Egypt, with an area of 35600 square kilometers, and contain protected many of the natural, human and cultural resources between wildlife and plants medical, economic and local tribes, cultures and traces of Pharaonic old graphics In addition to the wealth of geological and mineral and water resources from wells and springs of fresh water it is also enriched by the Red Sea wealth of great freedom of coral reefs and grass freely and objects rare sea as well as to many of the Red Sea Islands within the scope of the protected borders and containing sea turtles and many species of rare resident and migratory birds and the types of mangrove trees with large environmental and economic value to the south.
+Gebel Elba Reserve is one of the largest and most important protected areas of Egypt, located in the south-eastern corner in Egypt, with an area of 35600 square kilometers, and contain many of natural, human and cultural resources between wildlife and medical plants ,local tribes, cultures and Pharaonic monuments In addition to mineral and water resources from wells and springs of fresh water, also it's coast on the Red Sea contains a lot of coral reefs and grass, also many of the Red Sea Islands are within the borders of the protected area in Elba. these islands have a lot of sea turtles and many rare species of migratory birds and the types of mangrove trees which have a large environmental and economic value to the south.

 Indeed, Gebel Elba is a "biodiversity hotspot",with a biological diversity unparalleled in any terrestrial environment in Egypt.